-- Identify, research, and report on the installation, use, and troubleshooting of common personal computer components. - Load, configure, and troubleshoot operating systems, application software, and utility routines on a personal computer. - Safely build, maintain, repair, and upgrade personal computers.
-Work in a group to research solutions to problems in personal computers. - Work in a group to research solutions to problems in personal computers, and will be able to help others solve computer problems through on-line information, help-desk assistance, and personal intervention.
+- Identify, research, and report on the installation, use, and troubleshooting of common personal computer components. - Load, configure, and troubleshoot operating systems, application software, and utility routines on a personal computer. - Safely build, maintain, repair, and upgrade personal computers. - Work in a group to research solutions to problems in personal computers, and will be able to help others solve computer problems through on-line information, help-desk assistance, and personal intervention.